 London at this time was a city rife with prostitution, and Covent Garden was one of the most affected areas.
 More than two thirds of London’s “disorderly houses” or ‘houses of ill repute’ (brothels) were to be found around Covent Garden and the Strand.

 This was a crowded, vibrant and lively part of London, filled with people from all walks of life: artists, actors, writers, musicians, criminals, prostitutes and street walkers.
-Bounded by the two main theatres, Covent Garden and Drury Lane, the Shakespear’s Head Tavern and the Bedford Coffee House were two of the most popular haunts.
+Bounded by the two main theatres, Covent Garden and Drury Lane, the Shakespeare’s Head Tavern and the Bedford Coffee House were two of the most popular haunts.
 Here you would find not only streetwalkers but also famous courtesans and ‘actresses’ rubbing shoulders with aristocrats and common criminals.

 Detail from Richard Newton’s ‘Progress of a Woman of Pleasure’, 1794

 The original author of Harris’s List was probably the poet and drunk, Samuel Derrick.
-He is said to have become friendly with Jack Harris (John Harrison), head waiter at the Shakespear’s Head Tavern and self-proclaimed ‘Pimp-General of All England’.
+He is said to have become friendly with Jack Harris (John Harrison), head waiter at the Shakespeare’s Head Tavern and self-proclaimed ‘Pimp-General of All England’.
 Jack Harris had compiled a list of over 400 of the most well known prostitutes in London.
 The original Harris’s List was based on this document.

 Harris’s List named around 150 prostitutes who worked around Covent Garden and described each in lurid details.
 Information was included on where to find them, what they looked like, their general health, a bit about their past, their ‘specialities’ and their prices, which ranged from five shillings to five pounds.
-Most descriptions were complementary; some, however, were anything but.
+Most descriptions were complimentary; some, however, were anything but.
 The 1773 listing for Miss Berry describes her as “almost rotten, and her breath cadaverous“.

 Kitty Fisher, a prominent courtesan.